Sussex Heritage Trust Awards 2024: Sustainability and heritage go hand in hand at record-breaking awards

 With sustainability and design at its core, the Sussex Heritage Trust judging team felt that ‘all aspects of sustainability had been considered and the result is a really impressive piece of architecture’.

-Morgan Carn Architects also achieved a Highly Commended certificate in The Eco Award category for New Dwelling at Weald House in Keymer alongside Knepp Wilding Kitchen and Shop in Horsham (submitted by Kaner Olette Architects).
+The Mile House in Amberley achieved a special award in The South Downs Award category for its approach to sustainability whilst ensuring a design-led process.

-All three projects had also been award winners in one of ten categories ranging from residential schemes to public and community buildings to commercial projects.
+Both projects had also been award winners in the Small Scale Residential category (sponsored by RH & RW Clutton), one of ten categories ranging from residential schemes to public and community buildings to commercial projects.

-Each winning project is presented a hand-crafted slate plaque by the Trust’s President Lord Egremont.
+There were 12 award winning and two highly commended certificates for projects based in and around Horsham including Knepp Wilding Kitchen and Shop (submitted by Kaner Olette Architects).

-A number of further accolades were awarded for projects based in Mid-Sussex including a heritage Award for Eavesdrop, a single-storey house in Balcombe (submitted by Tom Dowdall Architects).
+In addition, Mick Strudwick was named the 2024 Sussex Heritage Trust Person of the Year sponsored by Harvey’s Brewery and Lawson Commercial, and presented by HM Lord-Lieutenant of West Sussex, Lady Emma Barnard.

 Sussex Heritage Trust chairman David Cowan said: “It seems fitting that we have been able to present the Awards this year in the beautiful surroundings of Lancing College Chapel – a recipient of numerous awards.